klauern/remy/README.md

 # Examples

-Below are sample outputs provided by
+Below are sample outputs provided by the tool itself.
+This is a rudimentary **1.0** of the output.
+I hope to provide some options for different output at some point.

 ## Servers